-The Children’s Museum of Sonoma County is looking for a dynamic, enthusiastic, and creative STEM Education Intern to join our Wonder Camp team for Summer 2025!
-As a STEM Education Intern, you will play a key role in supporting the development and delivery of engaging, hands-on STEM (Science, Technology, Engineering, and Mathematics) activities for children ages 6-12.
-You’ll have the opportunity to work in a fun, interactive museum environment while fostering curiosity and inspiring the next generation of innovators.
-This is a unique opportunity to gain experience in informal education, STEM programming, and museum operations.
+The Children’s Museum of Sonoma County is looking for a dynamic, enthusiastic, and creative Wonder Camp Intern to join our Wonder Camp team for the summer!
+As a Wonder Camp Intern, you will play a key role in supporting the day-to-day experience of children ages 6–12 in a fun, hands-on camp environment.
+This is a fantastic opportunity to gain experience in informal education, child supervision, and museum operations while fostering creativity and imagination through play-based learning.

 JOB RESPONSIBILITIES